dmolsen/Detector/README.md

 # Detector v0.5 #

+Detector is a simple, PHP- and JavaScript-based browser- and feature-detection library that can adapt to new devices & browsers on its own without the need to pull from a central database of browser information.

-Detector is a simple, PHP- and JavaScript-based browser- and feature-detection library.
-Detector gives server-side developers information about what types of devices may be requesting their content as well as the HTML5 & CSS3 features a requesting browser may or may not support.
-With Detector a developer can serve the appropriate markup, stylesheets, and JavaScript to a requesting browser without being completely dependent on a browser-detection library being up-to-date nor completely dependent on a front-end-only resource loader.
+Detector dynamically creates profiles using a browser's _(mainly)_ unique user-agent string as a key.
+Using [Modernizr](http://modernizr.com/) it records the HTML5 & CSS3 features a requesting browser may or may not support. [ua-parser-php](https://github.com/dmolsen/ua-parser-php) is used to collect and record any useful information _(like OS or device name)_ the user-agent string may contain.

+With Detector a developer can serve the appropriate markup, stylesheets, and JavaScript to a requesting browser without being completely dependent on a front-end-only resource loader nor a browser-detection library being up-to-date.

 The server-side portion of Detector is based upon [modernizr-server](https://github.com/jamesgpearce/modernizr-server) by James Pearce ([@jamespearce](http://twitter.com/#!/jamespearce)) and the browser-detection library [ua-parser-php](https://github.com/dmolsen/ua-parser-php).
 Detector utilizes [Modernizr](http://www.modernizr.com/) for its client-side, feature-detection support.

 ## Demo of Detector ##